A pressure-projection formulation in a least-squares meshfree method for the incompressible Navier-Stokes equations using a staggered-variable arrangement: Introduction

-In this study, we propose a strong-form meshfree method for the incompressible Navier--Stokes equations.
-Velocity and pressure are coupled using the fractional step method (or pressure projection method) \cite{chorin_NumericalSolutionNavierStokes_1968}.
-The proposed method is based on the local primal--dual grid introduced by Trask \textit{et al.} \cite{trask_HighorderStaggeredMeshless_2017} and allows a divergence-consistent MLS reconstruction with radial components for spatial discretization, which enables use of compatible discrete gradient and divergence operators.
-Because of this property, the method achieves a solenoidal velocity field on the order of the residual norm of the linear system for the pressure Poisson equation.
+In this study, we propose a pressure-projection formulation within a least-squares meshfree method for the incompressible Navier--Stokes equations, using a staggered-variable arrangement that ensures a local divergence-free velocity field up to an arbitrarily small discrete error.
+The proposed method is based on the local primal--dual grid introduced by Trask \textit{et al.} \cite{trask_HighorderStaggeredMeshless_2017}; however, it employs this grid for the variable arrangement, in which the velocity and pressure are defined at nodes/DPs, while the radial components of the velocity are defined on the interfaces of the virtual dual cells.
+The method allows a divergence-consistent MLS reconstruction with radial components for spatial discretization, which enables use of compatible discrete gradient and divergence operators.
+Because of this property, the method achieves a local solenoidal velocity field on the order of the residual norm of the linear system for the pressure Poisson equation.
 The pressure Poisson equation is solved in a staggered manner using the radial component of the velocity evaluated on virtual dual-cell interfaces.
 In this framework, a time-evolution converting (TEC) formula \cite{xiao_SimpleCIPFinite_2004,xiao_NumericalSimulationsFreeinterface_2005,xiao_UnifiedFormulationCompressible_2006} is applied to update the radial component of the velocity at the virtual dual-cell interface with temporal information on the flow, and this time-evolved quantity is then used to obtain the pressure field.
 Although the TEC formula differs from momentum-based interpolation (e.g., \cite{rhie_NumericalStudyTurbulent_1983,zhang_GeneralizedFormulationsRhie_2014}), it provides a strong coupling between velocity and pressure by temporally linking the two variables.
 The proposed method extends the mesh-constrained discrete point (MCD) method, which is a type of strong-form meshfree method.
 The MCD method has been developed as an efficient solver for incompressible flows with arbitrary boundaries \cite{matsuda_ParticlebasedMethodUsing_2022}, and it has already been extended to moving boundary problems \cite{matsuda_MeshconstrainedDiscretePoint_2025}.
 In the MCD method, DPs are associated one-to-one with each mesh element of a structured mesh system (background mesh), which is laid over the analysis domain.
 Each DP can be arbitrarily located inside its associated background mesh element, but it cannot exist outside of the cell boundary.
 This is so-called mesh constraint.
 By arranging DPs along arbitrary boundary shapes under this mesh constraint, the method can realize both a faithful geometrical representation with DPs and efficient memory access using index information from the background mesh.
 This discrete representation provides a uniform DP distribution at the level of the background mesh, and a constant stencil size can be expected.
 Therefore, a second-order spatial discretization based on MLS can be stably evaluated with a compact $3 \times 3$ stencil.
 The background mesh is used only for the mesh constraint and not for flow calculation or Gaussian integration, which makes the method different from existing mesh--particle hybrid methods (e.g., \cite{harlow_ParticleincellMethodNumerical_1962,brackbill_FLIPMethodAdaptively_1986,zhang_LeastsquaresMeshfreeMethod_2005,chandra_StabilizedMixedMaterial_2024,he_ImprovedMPMFormulation_2025,xu_CoupledSPHFVM_2021,nishiguchi_EulerianFiniteVolume_2024}).